 Concerning “thoughts and prayers.”
 If something bad happens in my life, please don’t “think” of me, but instead, “pray” for me.

-When you look in the Bible at when people gave their lives to Christ, over and over, they did it publicly.
+In the Bible, when people gave their lives to Christ, over and over, they did it publicly.
 They could be killed for making that commitment.
-Now, the trend is to have everyone “close their eyes,” so a person can quietly make a commit without “being uncomfortable or embarrassed.”
+Now, the trend is to have everyone “close their eyes,” so a person can quietly make a commitment without “being uncomfortable or embarrassed.”
 Crazy… This is why Billy Graham encouraged people making a commitment to come forward at his Crusades.

 To me, one of the greatest tragedies of today is that most people who call themselves “Christian” have no idea how to share the Gospel with someone.